CarlosGomez380/ComplexNumber/README.md

 4. ADDITION: Make addition of two complex Matrices.
 5. SUBTRACTION: Make subtraction of two complex Matrices.
 6. SCALAR MULTIPLICATION: Make scalar multiplication between a complex and a matrix.
+7. HERMITIAN: Answers if the matrix is an hermitian one.
+8. UNITARY: Returns if the matrix is unitary or not.
+9. MULTIPLICATION: Make multiplication of two complex Matrices.
+10. INNERPRODUCT: Make inner product of two complex Matrices.
+11. NORM: Gives the norm of the vector.
+12. DISTANCE: Gives the distance between two matrices.
+13. TENSOR: Return the tensor product between two complex matrices.